HelloYuqing/Data-Engineering-Projects/README.md

 Technologies used: **Spark, S3, EMR, Athena, Amazon Glue, Parquet.**

 ## Project 3: Data Pipelines - Airflow
 Automate the ETL pipeline and creation of data warehouse using Apache Airflow.
-Skills include:

 * Using Airflow to automate ETL pipelines using Airflow, Python, Amazon Redshift.
 * Writing custom operators to perform tasks such as staging data, filling the data warehouse, and validation through data quality checks.